 - The rest of the Narnia books...for when they want to finish the series they started.

 - The Lion, the Witch, and the Wardrobe movie, for after we read.

 - Crispin: At the Edge of the World and Crispin: The End of Time when they're curious to see what happens next after Crispin: The Cross of Lead.

 - Aesop's Fables - just for backup in case a certain book doesn't inspire them for a LTW paper.
 We still read all of the books, but I want to make sure my kids have that LTW process down, and Aesop's Fables make for great discussion.

 - Challenge A is shifting to analogical reasoning by focusing on analogies.
 I love Animalogy: Animal Analogies as a fun and beautiful way to simply introduce the concept of analogies.

 - I also love The Thinking Toolbox, also written by the same people that wrote The Fallacy Detective.
 It just adds to the richness of learning to argue well!

 - The Question by Leigh Bortins - This book is about the dialectic stage and discusses many of the books and topics studied in Challenge A.

 - Total Truth by Nancy Pearcy - Do you want to have the hard conversations with your kids about the world we live in and their faith?
 This book really helps give insight into the way our world thinks and how to combat the lies with Truth from God's Word.
 Excellent resource...but read with friends!

-Going over these books makes me excited for my next daughter to journey back through Challenge A. I think I have the best deal as the parent, because I get three passes at each of the Challenge levels with each of my kids...they only see it once!
+Going over these books makes me thankful for my three children enjoying the richness of Challenge A. I think I have the best deal as the parent, because I get three passes at each of the Challenge levels with each of my kids...they only see it once!